Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 1. It is Important to Deadhead the Flowers

 Regular deadheading encourages the plant to focus its energy on continuous blooming.
-By snapping or cutting off spent hibiscus flowers, the plant is able to redirect its energy resources toward producing new blooms, resulting in improved flowering performance.
+By snapping or cutting off spent hibiscus flowers, the plant redirects its energy resources toward producing new blooms, resulting in improved flowering performance.

-2. Use a Fertlizer Meant for Roses and Tomatoes
+2. Use a Fertilizer Meant for Roses and Tomatoes

-If you want the best flowers, then don’t shy away from using fertilizers meant for roses and tomatoes for hibiscus.
+If you want the best flowers, don’t hesitate to use fertilizers meant for roses and tomatoes for hibiscus.

-- Alternatively, you can also go for a 3-4-6 or 4-7-10 blend, made specifically for tomato plants, and use it for hibiscus after diluting them to 1/2 of their recommended strength.
-Use it once in 3-5 weeks.
+- Alternatively, you can also choose a 3-4-6 or 4-7-10 blend, made specifically for tomato plants, and use it for hibiscus after diluting it to 1/2 of its recommended strength.
+Use it once every 3-5 weeks.

 3. Watering Plays a Vital Role in Flowering